 The centre had a clearly defined structure which included a suitably qualified and experienced person in charge.
 The person in charge was present on a day-to-day basis and had good oversight of the operational management of the centre.
 The person in charge was effective in their role as person in charge.
-In addition the provider completed unannounced visits and an annual review of the care and support provided to the residents, the inspector noted that these reports were comprehensive and recommendations to make improvements were been followed up in a timely manner.
+In addition the provider completed unannounced visits and an annual review of the care and support provided to the residents, the inspector noted that these reports were comprehensive however some actions on the unannounced inspections had not been completed.

 Staff spoken with on the day of inspection had a good knowledge of the residents and observed interactions with residents, showed that care and support was provided in-line with the residents' assessed needs and in a person centred manner.
-The inspector observed staff members supporting a resident at mealtime and the resident was facilitated in a dignified manner that promoted their independence.
+The inspector observed staff members providing emotional support to residents as another resident was been taken to hospital, this was done in a very respectful manner and support was provided to the residents in an individualised way.